istio/istio.io/content/docs/setup/kubernetes/platform-setup/alicloud/index.md

 1. Configure the logon mode, and configure the Pod Network CIDR and Service CIDR.

-1. Below is showing the GUI where all the previous steps are being performed.
+The image below shows the GUI where you complete all the previous steps:

 {{< image width="100%" ratio="67.17%"
     link="./csconsole.png"